BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

 ### What is Docker:
 Docker is a platform that allows you to build, run and share containers to make containerizing your applications a straightforward process.
-In Docker, you containerize your applications by building a Docker image.
+In Docker, you containerize your applications by building a Docker image (a container).
 A Docker image usually consists of first declaring a base image to build upon, which is usually a base Operating System (Typically Linux) for you to run your code on.
 After that, you declare what files to include in the image, as well as any dependencies the project might need, and then how the container should go about executing your code.
 Once a container has been built, it can be run, which will start your application.
 You can also share your image around, allowing other people to run your code without needing to mess around installing dependencies.

 <br />